as641651/AM4PM/examples/README.md

 The execution of the scripts can either be local, in the backend or submitted to a batch system.

+### Input:

+Implementation that generates and measures variant codes for an input linear algebra expression.
+The generated code has timestamps inserted before and after the kernel calls.

 ```python
 operand_sizes = ["75","75","6","75","75"]
 script_dir = "sample_generation/"